When Is It Too Cold To Build A House?

 A good contractor knows to “weather in” a room addition before the wall between new and old is opened up, and how to secure and properly insulate a necessary opening in an outside wall.

-Once a project is “weathered in”, work inside can usually continue at a normal pace.
+Once a project is “weathered in”, work inside can usually continue at a normal pace (Even when it’s too cold to build a house on the outside).
 Contractors may use propane-fired heaters to keep the inside temperature reasonable until the heating system is installed.

 Finishing drywall in a new home during winter months can be a bit tricky.
 The “taping and mudding” process introduces a great deal of moisture into the house.
 With the house sealed up tight against the cold, that moisture will take longer to dissipate – and that can delay final sanding, painting, and trim installation.